Kubb Game and Rules Guide

 If the king is knocked down at any time before all kubbs are knocked down the other team wins.
 Another version of the rules allows for one ‘resurrection king.’
 In this version the king is stood back up but the team loses the rest of its turn.
 Winners are typically determined by playing the best out of 3.

-As you can see it is possible for these games to go one for a long time.
+As you can see it is possible for these games to go on for a long time.
 If you are a beginner or playing with children there are some variants in the rules that will help shorten the game and make it a bit easier.
 You can choose to remove any kubb from the field of play that has been knocked over twice.

 Another idea is allowing field kubbs that hit each when tossed to be placed on top of each other like a tower.
 This makes it much easier to knock down all the field kubbs in fewer throws.
-The more you play you will develop your own strategies and ideas to improve your chances at winning at Kubb.
+The more you play you will develop your own strategies and ideas to improve your chances of winning at Kubb.

 Kubb Strategies

 You must often think in strategic defensive terms when throwing the kubbs onto the opposite field.
-If you attempt to throw the kubbs close to the center line but fail to knock them all over when tossing your batons, the other team has a very easy time knocking over all the kubbs because of temporary throwing line so close to center line.
+If you attempt to throw the kubbs close to the center line but fail to knock them all over when tossing your batons, the other team has a very easy time knocking over all the kubbs because of the temporary throwing line so close to the center line.
 Another idea is throwing the kubbs deeper into the opponent’s territory.

 These will be harder for you to knock over, but do not offer the opposing team great field position when it is their turn to throw the batons.
 Grouping the kubbs close together allows for a greater chance of knocking multiple kubbs down with one throw, or even missing your intended target and knocking down another kubb.

 There are many techniques for throwing the batons.
-Some people use a 180 degree spring while other players use a full 360 degree rotation.
+Some people use a 180-degree spring while other players use a full 360-degree rotation.
 Perfecting a certain throwing style allows you to become very accurate.
 Another technique is throwing the baton with enough force that knocks over multiple kubbs by bouncing off the first and into another.

-Kubbs must be thrown underhanded like the batons, but you are allowed to spin them in any direction you please.
+Kubbs must be thrown underhanded like the batons, but you are allowed to spin them in any direction you, please.
 Adding a directional spin to the kubbs is also known as drilling.
 This is extremely useful for placing the cubs in very precise areas.

-Now that we have all the basics covered let’s take a look at some great kubb sets available to purchase so you can get started playing.
+Now that we have all the basics covered let’s take a look at some great Kubb sets available to purchase so you can get started playing.
 We will cover all levels of play from beginner to advanced tournament play.
-These well made kubb sets will take your outdoor recreation events like birthday parties, BBQ’s, camping, and more to new levels of fun!
+These well-made Kubb sets will take your outdoor recreation events like birthday parties, BBQs, camping, and more to new levels of fun!

-Yard Games Kubb Game Premium Set
+Yard Games Kubb Premium Size

 Yard Games Kubb Premium Size Outdoor Tossing Game with Carrying Case,…